shredthaGNAR/list-of-my-starred-repos/README.md

 * [fregante/browser-extension-template](https://github.com/fregante/browser-extension-template): 📕 Barebones boilerplate with Parcel 2, options handler and auto-publishing
 * [adi6409/browser-ff](https://github.com/adi6409/browser-ff): None
 * [Luzifer/browser-privacy](https://github.com/Luzifer/browser-privacy): List of filter rules for uBlock Origin to enhance the browsing privacy and replace Ghostery
-* [seanbreckenridge/browserexport](https://github.com/seanbreckenridge/browserexport): backup and parse browser history databases (chrome, firefox, safari, and other chrome/firefox derivatives)
+* [seanbreckenridge/browserexport](https://github.com/seanbreckenridge/browserexport): backup and parse your browser history databases (chrome, firefox, safari, and other chrome/firefox derivatives)
 * [Zegnat/browserext-window-merger](https://github.com/Zegnat/browserext-window-merger): Merge specified browser windows into each other.
 Or all of them into one.
 Simply right click to open Firefox’s context menu when multiple windows are open, or configure a keyboard shortcut.
 All wrapped up in one tiny free extension.
 * [browserpass/browserpass-extension](https://github.com/browserpass/browserpass-extension): Browserpass web extension
 * [SaulBerrenson/BrowserStealer](https://github.com/SaulBerrenson/BrowserStealer): Simple password/cookies/history/bookmarks stealer/dumper for chrome all version (includes 80+), microsoft edge browser,includes all chromium based browsers, and all gecko based browser (firefox etc.).